 Leave it as is: This last one is a bit obvious and maybe even a bit overused, but don’t forget that you can always use “RE: Whatever subject line the original sender created.”

 There you have it!
-20 Fool-proof options for creating follow up email subject lines.
+Over 20 Fool-proof options for creating follow up email subject lines and a list of friendly reminders for what not to include in an email subject line.
 If all else fails, don’t forget to keep it short and simple.
 If you can, be crafty, you want the recipient to keep reading.
 Consider who the recipient is and your relationship with that person before creating the subject line and the email that follows.
 Above all else, make sure the email subject line is relevant to the email content.
 As Voltaire once said, “writing is the painting of the voice.”